+10-070-181

+Implements 1

+4 credits

-10-070-181 Implements 1 4 credits This course provides instruction in the theory of operation, adjustment and service of planting equipment.
+This course provides instruction in the theory of operation, adjustment and service of planting equipment.
 Students will learn the operation and service of corn planters and grain drills.
-Emphasis is given to how the corn planter seed meters work and how the attachments operate.
+Emphasis is given to how the corn planters eed meters work and how the attachments operate.
 In addition, the course also provides information on the theory, operation, adjustment and service of forage harvesting machines.
 Machines covered include mower conditioners, square balers, round balers and forage harvesters.

 Bearings, clutches, U-joints and other power transmission components also are covered.

-10-070-182 Accessories and Electronics 3 credits This course will introduce the student to the type and operation temperature, pressure and speed sensors.
-Students will be introduced to the central control unit (CCU) and the hitch control unit (HCU).
-Students will be shown the procedure for recalling codes and transmission calibration procedures.
+10-070-182 Accessories and Electronics 3 credits This course will introduce the student to the type and operation of temperature, pressure, position and speed sensors.
+Students will be introduced to CCD and CAN Bus on-board communication systems used on today's equipment.
+Students will be shown the procedure for recalling codes, transmission calibration procedures and on-board diagnostic procedures.
 This course will provide the electrical certification for John Deere Technicians.
-Prerequisite: Electrical Systems, 10-070-176.
+Pre-req: Electrical Systems 1, 10-070-176.